Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 file in theyc-dmz-with-high-available-ngfw

-folder.To find the directory created in a Linux subsystem, e.g., Ubuntu, type the file path in the dialog box address bar:
+directory.To find a Linux, e.g., Ubuntu, directory, type the file path in the dialog address bar:

 \\wsl$\Ubuntu\home\<Ubuntu_user_name>\yc-dmz-with-high-available-ngfw